Turn $1000 into $2.6 Million

 You can find several compound interest calculators online, including Suze Orman’s website, where you can play with the numbers.
 They’re great tools to estimate what you can earn at any starting age.

 Experiment with varying amounts of initial investment, along with the monthly contribution you’re willing to make.
-Plug in your numbers and witness the magic.
+Plug in your numbers and witness the magic of compound interest!

 The calculated earnings from the hypothetical investment stories above are based on 12% average yearly interest.
-When you open up an IRA account, the percent of interest you earn is most important (besides the number of years you have until you need the money) when considering how much you’ll retire with.
+When you open an IRA account, the interest earned, and the number of years your money grows, will determine your end result.

 Obviously, the more years you can grow your money, combined with a decent amount of interest that compounds, equals a great recipe for growing wealth.
 But is 12% interest realistic?